jnj16180340/AtTiny-SPI-PWM/README.md

 # AtTiny84-SPI-PWM
 ===
- This should compile for both Tiny84 and Tiny85, eith makefile un/commenting.
+ This compiles for both Tiny84 and Tiny85, with makefile un/commenting.
 Tiny85 pretends to have the functionality of its relative, but assigns both PWMs to the same pin and always returns 0 for both ADCs.

+ Below applies to the Tiny84 build and hasn't been verified in hardware since it was merged.

  This is in progress, porting to AtTiny84 and adding functionality.
 Currently (pun intended),